Thermodynamic formalism for correspondences: Thermodynamic formalism for correspondences

 Therefore, $\tphi$ is $\alpha$-H\"{o}lder continuous with respect to the metric $d_\omega$ on $\cO_\omega (T)$. \end{proof}

-Let $T$ be a correspondence on a compact metric space $X$, recall $\O_{-n} (x)= \cO_{n+1} (T) \cap X^n \times \{ x\} =\{ (y_0 , y_1 , \dots , y_n)\in \cO_{n+1} (T) : y_n =x \}$ for all $n\in \N$ and $x\in X$ from Theorem~\ref{phwfq9}.
+Let $T$ be a correspondence on a compact metric space $X$, recall $\O_{-n} (x)= \cO_{n+1} (T) \cap X^n \times \{ x\} =\{ \vect{y}{0}{n} \in \cO_{n+1} (T) : y_n =x \}$ for all $n\in \N$ and $x\in X$ from Theorem~\ref{phwfq9}.
 If $T$ is forward expansive, then the set $\O_{-n} (x)$ is finite for all $n\in \N$ and $x\in X$, ensured by the fact shown in Remark~\ref{preimage of forward expansive correspondence is finite} that $T^{-1} (y)=\{ z\in X : y\in T(z) \}$ is a finite set for all $y\in X$.

-The proofs of Theorem~\ref{phwfq9}~(i),~(ii),~(iii), and the uniqueness of the equilibrium state are similar to the proofs of Theorem~\ref{equilibrium state 1}~(i)~ (ii),~(iii), and the uniqueness of the equilibrium state and the proofs of Theorem~\ref{phwfq9}~(a) and (b) are similar, so now we sketch the proofs of Theorem~\ref{phwfq9}~(i),~(ii),~(iii),~(b), and the uniqueness of the equilibrium state and give a detailed proof of Theorem~\ref{phwfq9}~(a).
+The proofs of Theorem~\ref{phwfq9}~(2) and the uniqueness of the equilibrium state are similar to the proofs of Theorem~\ref{equilibrium state 1}~(i),~(ii),~(iii), and the uniqueness of the equilibrium state and the proofs of Theorem~\ref{phwfq9}~(3)(a) and~(3)(b) are similar, so now we sketch the proofs of Theorem~\ref{phwfq9}~(2),~(3)(b), and the uniqueness of the equilibrium state and give a detailed proof of Theorem~\ref{phwfq9}~(3)(a).

-First, to prove Theorem~\ref{phwfq9}~(i), (ii), and (iii), we should notice the properties of the corresponding shift map $\sigma \: \cO_\omega (T) \rightarrow \cO_\omega (T)$ if an open, strongly transitive, distance-expanding correspondence $T$ on $X$ is given: that $\sigma$ is open (by Proposition~\ref{lift of open}), topologically transitive (by Proposition~\ref{lift of transitive}), and distance-expanding (by Proposition~\ref{lift of distance-expanding}).
-Also, by Proposition~\ref{lift of Holder}, the lifted potential function $\tphi \: \cO_\omega (T) \rightarrow \R$ is $\alpha$-H\"{o}lder continuous if $\phi \: X\rightarrow \R$ is $\alpha$-H\"{o}lder continuous.
-Thereby, under the setting of Theorem~\ref{phwfq9}, we can apply the following version of the Ruelle--Perron--Frobenius Theorem for the continuous map $\sigma$ and the potential function $\tphi$.
+First, to prove Theorem~\ref{phwfq9}~(2), we should note that if an open, strongly transitive, distance-expanding correspondence $T$ on $X$ is given, then $\sigma \: \cO_\omega (T) \to \cO_\omega (T)$ is open (by Proposition~\ref{lift of open}), topologically transitive (by Proposition~\ref{lift of transitive}), and distance-expanding (by Proposition~\ref{lift of distance-expanding}).
+Also, by Proposition~\ref{lift of Holder}, the lifted potential function $\tphi \: \cO_\omega (T) \to \R$ is $\alpha$-H\"{o}lder continuous if $\phi \: X\to \R$ is $\alpha$-H\"{o}lder continuous.
+Thereby, under the setting of Theorem~\ref{phwfq9}, we can apply the following version of the Ruelle--Perron--Frobenius theorem for $\sigma$ and potential $\tphi$.

-\begin{prop} Let $Y$ be a compact metric space, $f\: Y\rightarrow Y$ be an open, topologically transitive, distance-expanding continuous map, and $\psi\: Y\rightarrow \R$ be an $\alpha$-H\"{o}lder continuous function with respect to the metric on $Y$, where $\alpha \in (0, 1)$.
-Then the following statements hold: \begin{enumerate}
+\begin{prop} Let $Y$ be a compact metric space, $f\: Y\to Y$ be an open, topologically transitive, distance-expanding continuous map, and $\psi\: Y\to \R$ be an $\alpha$-H\"{o}lder continuous function with respect to the metric on $Y$, where $\alpha \in (0, 1)$.
+Then the following statements are true: \begin{enumerate}